Guinea Pig Care Guide

 Cavies are messy.
 Be prepared for them to foul their food and water dishes.
 A water bottle hung on the side of the enclosure is a good back-up for the water bowl.

 Fresh grass hay must be available at all times, and good Timothy-grass-based Guinea pig pellets ought to be the main part of your pet’s meals.
 Why Timothy specifically?
 Your other choice is usually alfalfa, which is much too high in calcium.
 Fresh vegetables such as carrots, broccoli leaves, and radish greens will round out the diet.
 Vitamin C supplements are a wise precaution, because the vitamin C in the pellets loses its potency quickly.
-Simply sprinkle the powder over the veggies.
+Simply put the vitamin supplement on the veggies or pellets.